openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         expression ('?.' | typeArguments)? arguments block?
         ;

-The special syntactic form which has a block associated with the function call is called *trailing lambda call*.
+A special syntactic form that contains a block associated with the function call is called '*trailing lambda call*'.
 It is described in detail in :ref:`Trailing Lambda`.

 A compile-time error occurs if:

--  The *typeArguments* clause is present, and any of the type arguments are wildcards (see :ref:`Type Arguments`).
+-  The *typeArguments* clause is present, and any of the type arguments is a wildcard (see :ref:`Type Arguments`).
--  The *expression* type is different from the function type.
+-  The *expression* type is different than the function type.
 -  The *expression* type is nullish but no '?.' (see :ref:`Chaining Operator`) is present.